 I’ve noticed that technology has shifted a lot, too.
 In 2010, when I packed away all the tech I wasn’t taking with me, I didn’t really think “what’s the point.”
-And now here I am in 2016 with a practically brand new printer I can barely buy ink for that doesn’t print wirelessly and is bulky as hell.
+And now here I am with a practically brand new printer I can barely buy ink for that doesn’t print wirelessly and is bulky as hell.
 My stereo speakers are oldskool cabled…oh, yeah, I have a stereo that I no longer know what to do with – nor the CD player I no longer possess CDs for.
 My dictation software I used to use for writing is so old it’s no longer supported and keeps crashing my Mac, and I’ve not even tried to charge my iPod (whatever one of those stand-alone music thingies is), which has amusingly made it into the Smithsonian as a piece of history since I left.

-Upshot: expensive replacements coming down the line.
+Upshot: expensive gadget replacements coming down the line.
 (1% of brain explodes at the thought of yet more possessions.)